owncloud/docs/README.md

 which eases life a lot and speeds up the process.
 It is also very benificial when using the extended code provided, because a clear naming structure of the backport PR is generated automatically.

-## When does a Change Get Published to the Docs Web Site
+## When Does a Change Get Published to the Docs Web Site?

-Changes made will get published to the web with following conditions:
+Changes made will get published to the web under the following conditions:

 1. A nightly running drone job pulls the documentation from the Client, IOS and Android repo.
-This pull will further be used for any build triggered mentioned below.
-This means, that changes made in one of these repos, a merge to master or one of the used branches in docs the next day is needed to get them published.
+This pull will also be used for any builds triggered by the scenarios outlined below.
+This means for changes made in one of these repos, a merge to master or one of the used branches in docs the next day is necessary to get them published.
-2. A merge to one of the defined version branches triggers as last step a master branch build.
+2. A merge to one of the defined version branches triggers as a last step a master branch build.
-3. A merge to master triggers a site build which then pushes all versions defined in site.yml
+3. A merge to master triggers a site build which then pushes all versions defined in site.yml.

 ## Create a New Version Branch for Docs